overbrowsing/wasteback-machine/README.md

 ## Method

-A technical paper on the Wasteback Machine methodology is currently being prepared.
+A paper on the Wasteback Machine method is currently being prepared.
 Until it is published, please contact overbrowsing@ed.ac.uk for more information.

-## Disclaimer
+> [!IMPORTANT]

-Because web archives are inherently ephemeral, Wasteback Machine outputs should be treated as indicative, highlighting relative growth trends in page size and composition over time rather than providing exact measurements.
-Estimates of environmental impact are likewise approximate.
-Users should base any claims only on evidence that can be supported and ensure that any formal reporting or use of results is reviewed by a qualified professional.
-Misleading sustainability claims (greenwashing) can cause harm and may carry legal or reputational risks.
-The authors and contributors accept no responsibility for how this software, its outputs, or any findings derived from it are used.
+> Wasteback Machine outputs are indicative, not exact, showing relative trends over time.
+Environmental impact estimates are approximate.
+Users should verify any claims with evidence and consult qualified professionals for formal reporting.
+The authors are not responsible for how the software, its outputs, or derived findings are used.

 ## Contributing